 You can then use make-up gain to turn the level of the signal back up to match the input level.
 So now, the decay of the instrument’s notes is much closer in level to the attack.
 This is a great way to fatten up kick drums, snare drums, and toms.
-You can also use this method to make guitars and basses sound fatter and fuller by accentuating their sustain.
+You can also use this method to make guitars sound fatter and fuller by accentuating their sustain.

 As you can see, a compressor is a versatile tool.
 A compressor can balance out a signal to make its dynamic range more consistent.
 Alternatively, it can be used to make a track punchier and fatter or to give it more energy and excitement… How do you like to use compressors in your mixes?

 Get the best results from EQ, compression, vocals & drums with the FREE 'Home Studio Bundle'